Connecting with smallholder farmers to enhance livelihoods

 As with other sectors in our supply chain, certification plays a very important role in ensuring we do business with suppliers who have equal commitments in place on environmental and social sustainability.
 At the same time, we need to focus on ensuring we have visibility of what happens in our supply chain through traceability initiatives and programmes that tackle specific issues on the ground.

 Working with smallholders on sustainable palm oil

 Smallholder farmers play an important role in palm oil production.
-They represent 40% of all palm oil production in South-East Asia.
-Many smallholder farmers face issues in productivity, profitability and sustainability.
-These can include land tenure, poor agricultural practices and a lack of access – both to finance for replanting and certification, and to sustainable markets.
+According to RSPO, they represent 40% of all global production.
+The majority of the palm oil we buy is grown in Malaysia and Indonesia, the biggest producing countries worldwide.
+But many smallholder farmers face issues in terms of productivity, profitability and sustainability.
+These can include land tenure, poor agricultural practices and a lack of access – both to finance for good seeds for replanting and to markets.

 We aim to support farmers by sourcing or buying RSPO certificates directly from independent smallholders, and by working with NGO partners to help and incentivise smallholders to adopt sustainable management and agricultural practices.
 Find out more about the importance of smallholder farmers in the palm oil industry.